Skip to main content

 • Significant re-bleeding within a week.

-Massive lower GI bleeding requires urgent admission.
+Massive lower GI bleeding requires emergency admission and resuscitation.

 Symptoms